tarantool/metrics/doc/monitoring/getting_started.rst

 ---------------------

-In production environments, Tarantool Cartridge usually has a large number of so-called routers, Tarantool instances that handle input load.
+In production environments, Tarantool Cartridge usually has a large number of so-called routers---Tarantool instances that handle input load.
 Various load balancers help distribute that load evenly.
-However, any load balancer has to "know" which routers are ready to accept the load at the moment.
+However, any load balancer has to know which routers are ready to accept the load at the moment.
 The Tarantool metrics library has a special plugin that creates an HTTP handler, which the load balancer can use to check the current state of any Tarantool instance.